Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/introduction.rst

    and/or a bevel weight for the :doc:`Bevel Modifier </modeling/modifiers/generate/bevel>`,
    respectively.
 In both cases, the higher the weight, the brighter the highlight.
 Seams and Sharp
-   Highlights edges marked as an UV seam for unwrapping and/or sharp edges for the :doc:`Edge Split Modifier </modeling/modifiers/generate/edge_split>`
+   Highlights edges marked as a UV seam for unwrapping and/or sharp edges for the :doc:`Edge Split Modifier </modeling/modifiers/generate/edge_split>`

 .. rubric:: Normals Section